camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

 - [Kubectl (1.28.x)](https://kubernetes.io/docs/tasks/tools/#kubectl) to interact with the Kubernetes cluster.
 - [zbctl](./../../../apis-tools/cli-client/index.md) to interact with the Zeebe cluster.

+## Terminology

+- **Surviving region**
+  - A surviving region refers to a region within a dual-region setup that remains operational and unaffected by a failure or disaster that affects other regions.
+- **Lost region**
+  - A lost region refers to a region within a dual-region setup that becomes unavailable or unusable due to a failure or disaster.
+- **Recreated region**
+  - A recreated region refers to a region within a dual-region setup that was previously lost but has been restored or recreated to resume its operational state.
+  - We assume this region contains no Camunda 8 deployments or related persistent volumes.
+Please ensure this is the case before executing the **failover** procedure.

 ## Procedure

 We don't differ between active and passive regions as the procedure is the same for either loss.
 We will focus on losing the passive region while still having the active region.